 e.
+The City shall incorporate evaluation of rainwater collection into stormwater management planning.
 By 2022, the City shall incorporate rainwater collection, distribution and percolation systems into stormwater management planning.

 f.
+The City shall research certification programs which encourage responsible business practices by landscaping professionals.
 The City shall support and advertise certification and licensing programs which encourage responsible business practices.
 This includes, but is not limited to EPA's WaterSense, Florida's WaterStar, Green Industries - Best Management Program and the irrigation specialty contractor's license.